DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-11-02-naming-the-service.md

 At the start of the private beta, we decided to make the service one service with two different interfaces for school and ITT providers.

-We agreed on the service name ‘Manage school placements’ to reflect the multiple actions each user group could carry out.
+We agreed on the service name ‘Manage school placements’ to reflect the multiple actions each user group could carry out – both in the service’s minimum viable product (MVP) form and in recognition of the extensive opportunities for future iteration and development.

 Schools can: